digulla/PyMavenRunner/README.md

 - Remember Maven history per project
 - Keep N old log files; delete old ones automatically
 - Build a chain of projects
-- Start build with a certain module
-- Build up to a certain module
 - Build only a subset of modules
 - Detect the first changed module and start build from there
 - Only change preferences file on disk if the preferences changed